thewatermethod/sp-25-live-simple-spud/README.md

 ## Summary

-Simple Sharepoint Client Solution to embed a specific 25 Live spud Written in such a way as to preserve formatting on the 25 Live client
+- Simple Sharepoint Client Solution to embed a specific 25 Live spud

+- Written in such a way as to preserve formatting on the 25 Live client

+- Uses [react-load-script](https://www.npmjs.com/package/react-load-script) for the on load callback

 ![The solution in action](example.PNG)